lboogie04/sortable-table/README.md

 - ```direction```: The sort direction, 'asc' or 'desc'.

 Generally, a user of ```SortColumn``` will only use the ```order``` attribute.
 The other attributes are used by helper methods.

+## License

+sortable-column is available under the MIT license.
+See the LICENSE file for more info.